 Long before the mediocrity of the alternative rock band, even before the awesomeness of the 80’s death metal band, there was a demon of dreams, a spirit of sex.
 There was the incubus.
 The male counterpart to the more famous succubus, the incubus is a demon that is said to lie with women at night and in their dreams.
-The reasons why are varied, the tradition reaches across many cultures.
+The reasons why are varied, incubus mythology reaches across many cultures.
 But one thing remains the same, the incubus comes to fornicate with the living.

 Incubi, from the latin incubare, to lie upon, appeared as early as 2400 BC in the Epic of Gilgamesh.
 Gilgamesh’s father was said to be lilu, a spirit that would visit women in their erotic dreams.
 Along with the lilu, Sumerian demonology also mentions the Irdu lili, who begets ghostly children from its victims, along with its female counterpart the Ardat lili, who becomes pregnant with these same ghostly children.

 Belief in and the debate around incubi began early in the Christian tradition.
 St Augustine of Hippo wrote of the demon, going so far as to state there are “too many accounts to deny.”
-Both Augustine and King James, of the King James Bible, stated in their writings that the neither the incubus or succubus could produce demon seed themselves.
+Both Augustine and King James, of the King James Bible, stated in their writings that neither the incubus nor succubus could produce demon seed themselves.
 That is to say that they could not beget offspring of their own being, but instead steal seed from humans, dead or alive, and impregnate living women.
 This was done in various ways, including the theft of semen from a living or recently deceased corpse.
 The corpse would have to be fresh, as the semen would go cold and be unusable.
 A way for the incubus to get around this problem would be to inhabit the corpse itself, rise from the dead, to lie with its female victims, putting a child in their womb.
 King James added that he believed the entities known as the incubus and the succubus to be one and the same, appearing as different genders to correspond with its victims.

-It is said that one can identify an incubus by its unusually large and cold penis, with some sources in the European traditional societies claiming the incubus is bisexual, victimising both genders without much discrimination, while other sources say that it is able to lie with a man, but finds it unpleasant or even detrimental to its own wellbeing.
+It is said that one can identify an incubus by its unusually large and cold penis, with some sources in the European traditional societies claiming the incubus is bisexual, victimizing both genders without much discrimination, while other sources say that it is able to lie with a man, but finds it unpleasant or even detrimental to its own wellbeing.

 The children of the incubus/succubus are cambion, the unnatural halfbreed of the earthly and unearthly.
 While human, made with human seed, they are bestowed with supernatural powers.
 Merlin was said to be a cambion, the reason behind his great magical abilities.
 It was not unheard of for folks in the community to be accused of being cambion, especially if the pregnancy itself was unexplained.
 Within the Maleus Malificarum, the Hammer of Witches, there are instructions to combat the effects of an incubus on its victims.
-Exorcism is one of the five ways stated, the others being Sacremental Confession, the Sign of the Cross, recital of the Angelic Salutation, or the moving of the afflicted to a different location.
-However, the franciscan friar Ludovico Maria Sinistrari wrote that the incubi “do not obey exorcists, have no dread of exorcisms, show no reverence for holy things, at the approach of which they are not in the least overawed.”
+Exorcism is one of the five ways stated, the others being Sacramental Confession, the Sign of the Cross, recital of the Angelic Salutation, or the moving of the afflicted to a different location.
+However, the Franciscan friar Ludovico Maria Sinistrari wrote that the incubi “do not obey exorcists, have no dread of exorcisms, show no reverence for holy things, at the approach of which they are not in the least overawed.”
 It would appear that to some, we are defenseless against the spirit.

-The incubus, along with the succubus, are an ancient evil, seen in various cultures globally.
+The incubus, along with the succubus, is an ancient evil, seen in various cultures globally.
 The alp of German mythology is something akin to a vampiric incubus.
 The trauco in provincial Chilean folklore is a hideous deformed creature of small stature who lulls nubile young women to seduces them in a dream state.
 A lidérc is a satanic lover who flies at night in Hungarian legend.
 Brazil, South Africa and Sweden all have their own variations, as well as the near and far east.
 The demonic lover is a spirit that has haunted man and woman alike as far back as our written stories.
-It bares a resemblance to the more recently understood phenomena of sleep paralysis, especially the succubus, with the hag laying atop the male victim.
+It bears a resemblance to the more recently understood phenomena of sleep paralysis, especially the succubus, with the hag laying atop the male victim.
 Many point to this as an example of early man attempting to explain away sleep paralysis and nightmares.